 If it feels overwhelming, take a deep breath, mama.
 You got this!
 At Covey, we aim to make all parts of life simplified, easier, and hopefully, more radiant.
 And this includes the significant milestones, like expanding your family.

-Consider this our 101 guide to pregnancy skincare, where we will cover everything you need to know for the next 40 weeks, including:
+Consider this our 101 guide to skincare for pregnancy.
+We will cover everything you need to know for the next 40 weeks, including:

 - How your skin may change during pregnancy.

-- Why pregnancy-safe beauty products is tricky to define.
+- Why skincare safe for pregnancy is a loaded term and tricky to define.

 - How to check your products for safety.